You May Want to Read:

 When you dress “sexy” in public, you will be dressing sexy for the public.
 What this means is that you will be an object of lust.
 Do not be deceived: God is not mocked, for whatever one sows, that will he also reap.

 For the one who sows to his own flesh will from the flesh reap corruption, but the one who sows to the Spirit will from the Spirit reap eternal life (Galatians 6:7-8).

 Reader Warning: If you interpret this chapter as an attempt to blame a man’s lust problems on women everywhere, you’ve misinterpreted the purpose of the chapter.
 Each person is entirely responsible for the sin he/she commits.
 Nobody is allowed to blame their sin on others, on circumstances, or as a by-project of living in a fallen world.

 Porn is a two-way street.
 It takes two people to engage in porn.
-The guy who is seeking a sexual object to satisfy his lusts and a woman who wants to be the object of his lusts.
-Remove either participant, and porn would struggle to survive.
+The guy who is seeking a sexual object to satisfy his lust and a woman who wants to be the object of his lust.
+Remove either participant and porn would struggle to survive.

 Typically when people think about porn, they quickly jump to the perverted guy problem, which is only half of the equation, which is why the wife of a porn addict wrote to me.
 She made a vigorous and compelling appeal for me to talk about the other side of the porn problem–the gaze capturers.

 Before I proceed, may I ask you a question: When I say “porn” or “pornography” what comes to your mind?
 I asked my wife this question, and she said, “Naked women.”

 She did not jump to the perverted guy problem but talked about women with no clothes on.
 What she conveyed is the other misunderstanding about the porn problem: that it’s only about the naked porn women found on the Internet, adult movies, and porn magazines.